 Clay lacks strength in its moist form and it's heavy.
 Driven rollers that push the clay across a horizontal surface can set up unwanted patterns within the slab.
 Single-roller machines have been shown to produce a dramatic difference through the thickness of the slab.
 This has long since been thought to contribute to the warping of a slab during drying and firing.

 Suggestions to neutralize these unwanted patterns include heavy ribbing in different directions or multiple thinning passes while rotating and flipping the slab.
-This technique has proven to be time consuming, labor intensive, and inconsistent.
+This technique has proven to be time consuming, labor intensive, dusty, and inconsistent.

 The Innovative Solution